Skip to main content

 College education after the war: Columbia

-Notes: final rank T/SGT; changed his name to Mickey McKane
+Notes: Changed his name to Mickey McKane

 Irving "Mickey" Nussbaum was born on January 26, 1922 in Sheepshead Bay, a neighborhood in Brooklyn, NY.
 His father was a musician who played in big bands throughout the northeast; he'd emigrated from Poland/Russia.
 (Mickey's grandfather and uncle were also band musicians.)
 His mother's maiden name was McKane, and eventually he changed his name to Irving Nussbaum McKane.
 He was an only child; a sister born three years before him had died shortly after birth.